-- Practicum students are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - ☑ Students are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in Practicum/Internship supervision seminar.
+- ☑ Practicum students are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - ☑ Students are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in Practicum/Internship supervision seminar.

-Practicum and Internship supervision seminars are held twice weekly: Tuesdays, from 5:00 to 6:30 pm, and 6:30 to 8:00 pm; and Thursdays, from 4:00 to 5:30 pm, and 5:30 to 7:00 pm.
+Practicum and Internship supervision seminars are held twice weekly: Tuesdays, from 4:00 to 5:30 pm, and 5:30 to 7:00 pm; and Wednesdays, from 5:00 to 6:30 pm, and 6:30 to 8:00 pm.
 Interns are required to attend one session (1) each week during their practicum and internship.
-They may elect which day of the week they attend, and are welcome to attend more than one seminar in any particular week.
+Students are designated/assigned to a specific section of faculty supervision, and are expected to attend that session.
 In practical terms, each seminar is a -meeting of professional colleagues reviewing and discussing case assessments, case formulations and therapeutic interventions which they are conducting or have conducted with actual clients.

 It is recognized that from time to time unforeseen events may prevent an intern from attending a seminar.
-In the event of any absences, the student will be expected to notify the counseling office.
+In the event of any absences, the student will be expected to notify the counseling office and their faculty supervision supervisor.
 This absence is to be made up as soon as the intern can reasonably arrange to attend one of the other seminars, either the same week, or by attending two the following week.
 If an intern does not attend a seminar for more than three (3) consecutive weeks they are regarded as practicing without the appropriate supervision and are immediately suspended from their practicum or internship.